Bhargav19-root/docs/README.md

 # linkutm Documentation

 Welcome to the linkutm documentation repository.
-This documentation is built for [Mintlify](https://mintlify.com) and provides comprehensive guides for using linkutm's UTM link management platform.
+This documentation provides comprehensive guides for using linkutm's UTM link management platform.

 ## 📚 Documentation Structure